cyb3rpsych0s1s/audioware/book/pages/getting-started.md

 ## 📄 Define audios

-Create a folder e.g. `MyMod` for your mod, located either:
+Create a folder e.g. `MyMod` for your mod, located in either depot:

 - under `mods\MyMod`
 - or `r6\audioware\MyMod`